icgrp/ese532_handouts/ese532_handouts/hw7/homework_submission.md

    1. What is the latency of `Filter_HW` that Vitis HLS predicts?
 Make sure you verify your code.
 (1 line)

 1. **Moving on HW**
    1. Partition the `Filter_HW` in a Load-Compute-Store pattern as we did in HW6.([Partition the Code into a Load-Compute-Store pattern](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Step-1-Partition-the-Code-into-a-Load-Compute-Store-Pattern))
-      Verify the code and include the code in the report.
+      Verify the code and include the final code in the report.
    1. Export your `Filter_HW` as `.xo` file and build `.xclbin` file as we did in HW5.
 Create a host code and include other functions like scale, differentiate, and compress so that they run on ARM core.
 Run Filter function on FPGA.
-Use the same `Input.bin` as input data and `Golden.bin` to verify the output.
+Use the same `Input.bin` as input data and `Golden.bin` from HW3 to verify the output.
       Use `O2` as the optimization level for the host code compile.
       Include the host code in the report.
          ```{note}
          Refer to `Makefile` and the host code we used for the previous HWs.
          Collect the data before transferring to Filter kernel, and collect the data back
          after the kernel computation to feed in to the next stage, compress.
+         You want to enable out-of-order queue to overlap communication and computation.
+         ```
+         ```{note}
+         Don't worry too much about the performance for now.
+In this question, we just want you to
+         integrate the HW kernel with other application running on CPU.
          ```
    1. Report the application latency to process 200 frames.
       Compare it with the baseline application latency from HW3 (1 line).